astropy/photutils/docs/photutils/morphology.rst

 added in the future.

-If you have a segmentation image, the :func:`~photutils.segmentation.segment_properties` function can be used to calculate the properties for all (or a specified subset) of the segmented sources.
+If you have a segmentation image, the :func:`~photutils.segmentation.source_properties` function can be used to calculate the properties for all (or a specified subset) of the segmented sources.
 Please see `Source Photometry and Properties from Image Segmentation <segmentation.html>`_ for more details.

 As an example, let's calculate the properties of the source defined above.
 For this example, we will subtract the background using simple